SCPR/omnystudio_client/README.md

 ```

 ## Usage
-**Note:** OmnyStudio API props, such as `externalId`, are in camelCase instead of snake_case because OmnyStudio's API expects it when accessing their API.
-So when passing params or putting/posting a hash, use camelCase.
-When interfacing with the gem's API, use snake_case.

 ### Configuration
 Configure your app to connect to OmnyStudio, either in an initializer or from your environment files: